mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 To get a better understanding of this topic use the following resources.

-- LinkedIn Learning Video: [Jen Simmons - URL paths](https://www.linkedin.com/learning/html-essential-training-4/url-paths?u=36102708) (4m 45s)
+- If you didn't watch it - watch LinkedIn Learning Video: [Jen Simmons - URL paths](https://www.linkedin.com/learning/html-essential-training-4/url-paths?u=36102708) (4m 45s)

 ### &copy; Credit given